 – Interest earned on these deposits is exempt from tax; &

 – Amount withdrawn from the PPF account is also exempt from any tax.

 You can open one PPF account every 15 years.
 However, at any given time, you can only have one account in your name.

-Yes.
-It is plausible for an Individual to have an EPF and a PPF account at the same time.
+Yes, an Individual can hold an EPF and a PPF account at the same time.